Ramparts (magazine): Activities

 Ramparts was an early opponent of the Vietnam War.
 Its April 1966 cover article concerned the Michigan State University Group, a technical assistance program in South Vietnam that Ramparts claimed was a front for CIA covert operations.
 For that story, Ramparts won the George Polk Award for Magazine Reporting.
 In August 1966, managing editor James F. Colaianni wrote the first national article denouncing the US use of napalm in that conflict.
 "The Children of Vietnam", a January 1967 photo-essay by William F. Pepper, depicted some of the injuries inflicted on Vietnamese children by U.S. attacks.
 That piece led Dr. Martin Luther King Jr. to oppose the war publicly for the first time, and he offered Ramparts the sole rights to publish the text of his speech.

 In March 1967, Ramparts revealed links between the CIA and the National Student Association (NSA), raising concerns about CIA involvement in domestic issues.
 The CIA knew about the revelations in advance, and tried their best to limit the extent of the scandal.
 Nevertheless, financial clues led to further stories by the press, revealing CIA ties to groups like Radio Free Europe, Radio Liberty and the Asia Foundation.
 In the estimation of historian John Prados, the ensuing scandal "marked a sea change for the agency".

 One of the magazine's most controversial covers depicted the hands of four of its editors holding burning draft cards, with their names clearly visible.
 Ramparts also covered conspiracy theories about the Kennedy assassination.
 The magazine published Che Guevara's diaries, with an introduction by Fidel Castro, and the prison diaries of Eldridge Cleaver, later republished as Soul on Ice.
 Upon his release from prison, Cleaver became a Ramparts staff writer.

 The magazine's size and influence grew dramatically over these years.
 Moving to monthly production, combined subscriptions and newsstand sales increased from just under 100,000 at the end of 1966 to nearly 250,000 in 1968, a figure more than double that of the liberal weekly, The Nation.

 Beginning in 1966, American authorities began investigating the magazine's funding, suspecting Soviet financial connections.
 CIA Director William Raborn asked for a report, and files were gathered on many of the editors and writers.
-According to a book published in 2008, it was the first time the CIA had targeted a US publication, a violation of the National Security Act of 1947.
+The CIA's targeting of a US publication was a violation of the National Security Act of 1947.
 The CIA failed to find communist ties.

 The magazine also published articles written by Anthony Russo, one of the men involved in the leaking of the Pentagon Papers, about the RAND Corporation.